عنوان مقاله [English]

 One of the characteristics of the q-forward contracts if that they can be used for hedging both mortality and longevity risk.
 Mortality risk refers to the risk that mortality rates are higher than expected whereas longevity risk refers to the risk that mortality rates are lower than expected.
 A q-forward is an agreement between two counterparties to exchange at a future date (the maturity of the contract) an amount equal to the realized mortality rate of a given population at that future date (the floating leg), in return for a fixed mortality rate agreed upon at the inception of the contract (the fixed leg).
 In principle there are hedgers who are interested in both sides of the trade of a q-forward contract.

-Conclusion: In addition to introduction of mortality bonds which is an available investment instrument in global financial markets, this study aims to investigate possibility of issuing it in Iran and also overview pricing these bonds for domestic investors and issuers based on earnings discount approach.
+Conclusion: In addition to introduction of mortality bonds which is an available investment instrument in global financial markets, this study aims to investigate possibility of issuing it in Iran and also overview the pricing of these bonds for domestic investors and issuers based on earnings discount approach.